neothink-dao/neothink.io/docs/database/tables/gamification_events.md

 # gamification_events Table

 Tracks all user interactions and gamification-related events for analytics, engagement, and rewards.
+This table is append-only for auditability and is protected by strict RLS policies.

 ## Fields
 | Column             | Type      | Constraints                | Description                                     |